 We've never had so many great inexpensive tutorials online

-Upscope is for seeing the world through your customer's eyes and many of Upscope's support requests can involve customers asking technical questions during the initial set up.
+Upscope is a very simple CX win for support teams because it's next generation screen sharing, built for web.
+Therefore, many of Upscope's own support requests can involve customers asking technical questions during the initial set up.

 We realised with Udemy, codeacademy and other resources, the best teachers in the world have posted their teaching material online and, after some initial guidance, support team members learned a lot on their own.